 Prison is strangely denounced as a great failure of penal justice.
 Prisons do not follow a chronology of establishment—a recognition of failure and then reform.
 In fact the critique of prisons appeared early.
 It took various forms: one) Prisons do not diminish the crime rate; two) Detention causes recidivism three) Prison produces delinquents by its constraints and very environment; four) Prison encourages delinquents to associate and plot future crimes; five) Prison conditions and condemns freed inmates to future recidivism and later surveillance; six) Prisons produce delinquency by making the prisoner's family destitute.

 Critics always argued that prison is not corrective enough, or that, in correcting, it loses its power of punishment.
 The answer is always the reactivation of penitentiary techniques.
-The recent (1972–4) prison riots in France have been blamed on the failure of the 1945 reforms.
+The recent (1972–1974) prison riots in France have been blamed on the failure of the 1945 reforms.
 In fact, the key features of these reforms were unchanged for 150 years.
 They have seven universal maxims:

 The same fundamental principles are repeated age after age.
 We should not think of the prison, its failure and reform as three stages, but rather as a system imposed on the juridical deprivation of liberty.
 The system comprises the discipline of prison, increasing objectivity, the reintroduction of criminality and the repetition of reform.
 This is the carceral system.
 Failure is an essential part of the prison.
 The prison has survived for so long because the carceral system is deep-rooted and fulfills particular functions.